 Gums of a colic horse, showing the change from a healthy pink to a toxic reddish-blue color.

 Many colic problems are manmade.
 A horse in its natural environment grazes around 20 hours a day, covering large areas and eating small amounts of high-fiber forage constantly.
-This behavior allows a steady stream of feed and fiber to slowly process through the 90 feet of intestinal tract.
+This behavior allows a steady stream of feed and fiber to slowly process through the 90 feet of the intestinal tract.

 Somewhere, man decided it was better to raise horses in smaller confined areas and feed large amounts of rich, highly fermentable hay and grain so the whole digestive machine has to completely start and stop several times a day.